 Significant, unforeseen liquidity fluctuations are primarily associated with the commercial risks referred to in the section "Risk factors" and breaching of milestones in contracts.
-The Company aims to have sufficient cash resources to allow it to operate adequately in case of unforeseen fluctuations in liquidity.
+The Company aims to have sufficient cash resources to allow it to operate adequately in case of unforeseen fluctuations in liquidity and if necessary the Company will ensure additional loan facilities.
 The Company regularly assesses its cash resources relative to budgets and forecasts for cash flows in future periods.